Accessing Kubernetes Clusters¶

 Context and kubeconfig¶

 as a context.
-A context consists of a combination of cluster
+A context consists of a combination of cluster, namespace and user.

 * cluster - A friendly name, server address, and certificate for the Kubernetes cluster.